National junior rankings

 A player’s best seven results (for Under 19 rankings it is a player’s best six results) from the previous 12-months are used to calculate their ranking.
 Over a 12 month period a player needs to play at least seven tournaments to maximise their ranking.

 A player can only use two results from a lower and/or higher age group in the calculation of their ranking.
 For example, an Under 15 ranking can include two Under 13 and two Under 17 results but no Under 19 results.

-The ranking system has now been developed so that inter county results can be included.
+The ranking system has now been developed so that inter county results can be included (for Stage 1 and 2 only).
 These are entered as ‘head to head’ results with the winner receiving bronze level points equivalent to one round.
 Inter county points only count for the age group played.